 The following courses satisfy the Global Cultural Diversity Requirement: PHYS 108.
-The following courses, when scheduled as W courses, count toward the Writing Requirement: PHYS 340, 345, 445.
+A list of courses that, when scheduled as W courses, count toward the Writing Requirement, can be found on the Registrar's website and in the GENERAL EDUCATION REQUIREMENTS section of the catalog.